bright/new-www/content/jobs/senior-fullstack-developer-react-python.md

 ✔️ team buildings events

-✔️ Friday yoga, weekly running, swimming and cycling classes with a professional coach
+✔️ Weekly running, swimming and cycling classes with a professional coach

 ## **we’re building a team where every member**